In this Guide

 The Multi Floor is covered by a 5-year warranty.

-The hard plastic ball and wheels aren’t the best choice for delicate hardwoods and tile.
+The hard plastic ball and wheels aren’t the good choice for delicate hardwoods and tile.
 They could scratch finishes, if you’re not careful.

 The downside of the ball system is that it doesn’t fit under furniture very easily.
 You’ll have to move or vacuum around low coffee tables and chairs.